About the Divemaster / Research Internship

 **You may be able to get college credit for the Divemaster course – ask your instructor and professor for more details**

-As a dive professional, you’ll want to have all your basic scuba equipment, including a dive computer, a dive knife, and a surface signalling device.
+As a dive professional, you’ll want to have all your basic scuba equipment, including a mask and snorkel, dive computer, a dive knife, and a surface signalling device.
 During practical skills exercises, like underwater mapping and search and recovery, you’ll use a compass, floats, marker buoys, life bags, and slates.
 This is your time to start building your personal set of gear.
 All equipment purchased here in Indonesia and Indo Ocean Project receives a 10% discount.
 Ask us for more information.

 Your first few weeks are dedicated to dive, methodology, and fish ID training and workshops.
 Each practical task is paired with a workshop where you will receive in depth training with an instructor before applying this knowledge in the field.